xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

  secret 5 $1$kAbv$xNk9KA.mIC7K2wfdpGjzk1
 ```

+Next, you get to decide if you want to use TLS or not and forge ahead.

 ## gRPC Dialin Without TLS
 If you don't use TLS, your MDT data won't be encrypted.
 On the other hand, there's less fiddling with certificates.
 So if you're trying to get gRPC dialin to work for the first time, this might be a good starting place.